precisioncareers/pts-website/_posts/2019-06-01-the-5-challenges-of-the-talent-fishbowl-for-overseas-managers.md

 ---
 layout: post-with-sidebar
-title: The 5 Challenges of the Talent Fishbowl for Overseas Managers
+title: The 5 Talent Challenges for Overseas Managers
 description: >-
-  As we mark the halfway point for 2019, it is a good chance for us to recap what has transpired in our industry since our 2019 Forecast back in January and look at possibilities for the rest of the year.
+  As we mark the halfway point for 2019, it is a good chance for us to recap what has transpired in our industry since our 2019 Forecast back in January and ...
 author: Jake Frazer
 featured: true
 categories: